 Not only could a digital media Higher Apprenticeship get you a full-time job, but if on completion of your programme you want to continue your training, it could be enough to get you onto a related Degree Apprenticeship.
-These were launched in 2015 so the selection is limited compared to other levels of apprenticeship, but new programmes are being developed all the time – a PR-related Degree Apprenticeship could see you gain a full bachelor’s or master’s degree, paid for by your apprentice employer.

 As with all apprenticeships, digital media Higher Apprenticeships will involve a combination of paid work and assessed training, with a training provider such as a further education college, all while being paid a proper wage.

 There are many opportunities in the Information and Communication Technology (ICT) sector at Higher Apprenticeship level.
 Here we’ve broken down some of the key roles and tasks you could do in information security Higher Apprenticeships and IT, software, web and telecoms professionals Higher Apprenticeships.

 It’s becoming more important to protect the information of companies and consumers because so many industries like finance, retail and travel are online.

 On a Higher Apprenticeship in information security you’ll gain qualifications and skills that enable you to effectively operate IT systems and develop your business and interpersonal skills, both vital to becoming an information security professional.
 You’ll be expected to work quickly, under pressure and to strict deadlines.